 The history of the ranch goes back more than 90 years when the land began to be cleared for cultivation.
-In the first half of the 20th century mules were used to pull the farm equipment until the early tractors came into use.
+In the first half of the 20th-century mules were used to pull the farm equipment until the early tractors came into use.

 The ranch has included extensive cattle operations over the years and was also home to buffalo and other exotic animals.

 The Hacienda has long been an oasis for relaxing and entertaining.
-The tradition of hosting interesting parties is something that continues into the present day in the form of musical showcases and seasonal events.
+The tradition of hosting exciting parties is something that continues into the present day in the form of musical showcases and seasonal events.